 Step 2: Meet with a SAS Staff Member

-Early in the semester it is important for registering students to meet individually with a SEAS staff member to review documentation, discuss needs, and learn about how the accommodation process works.
-Appointments can be scheduled by calling the SEAS office at 401-863-9588.
+Early in the semester it is important for registering students to meet individually with a SAS staff member to review documentation, discuss needs, and learn about how the accommodation process works.
+Appointments can be scheduled by calling the SAS office at 401-863-9588.
 If a student is in the Providence area over the summer we are glad to meet before the semester begins.
 These appointments are essential for students in need of academic supports as we will officially approve accommodations and explain the process of communicating with faculty in this meeting.
 So please do not forget to come see us after you arrive!

 Step 3: Communicate with Faculty About Implementing Your Accommodations